fron/322-2013/heroku/README.md

-[- NOTES FROM SECOND ASSIGNMENT:
+[- NOTES FROM THIRD ASSIGNMENT:

 In this assignment I learned the basics of HTML and CSS: